martinResearch/PyIPOL/readme.md

 ## TODOS

+* delete temporary files when not needed anymore

 * improve the modules intialization files to get a better autocompletion in wingide or ipython

 * improve the autocompletion for function wrapped with cython

 * put the cython code in separated cython files for each paper

+* may put the python code for each paper in a sperate folder